z0rrn/docker-anki-sync-server/README.md

 - `<anki-version>`: The version specified of anki.
 - `<time-of-build>`: The exact time (+ date) when the container was built (using (`date` syntax): %Y-%m-%dt%H-%M-%Sz).
-- `artifacthub.io`: You may ignore this.
-This is just for Artifact Hub Verified Publisher.

 ## Setup